superwall/Superwall-iOS/README.md

 [Superwall](https://superwall.com/) lets you remotely configure every aspect of your paywall — helping you find winners quickly.

-## Superwall.framework
+## SuperwallKit.framework

-**Superwall** is the open source SDK for Superwall, providing a wrapper around `Webkit` for presenting and creating paywalls.
+**SuperwallKit** is the open source SDK for Superwall, providing a wrapper around `WebKit` for presenting and creating paywalls.
 It interacts with the Superwall backend letting you easily iterate paywalls on the fly in `Swift` or `Objective-C`!

 ## Features
 |   | Superwall |